 - Highly resistant to most chemicals and solvents even when heat-formed

-- Contains no mold-release agents, so our products bond easily, including to metals and fiberglass laminating resins
+- Our products bond easily using a variety of bonding materials, including to metals and fiberglass laminating resins

 - Compatible with grouts, adhesives and concrete

 - Easy to finish with nearly any resin or coating system; minimal paint absorption

 - LAST-A-FOAM®products are CFC- and VOC-free.